The Complete Guide to Achilles Tendon Rupture

 What are the risk factors for re-rupturing my Achilles tendon?

-There is a lack of research in this area, however one study did examine the re-tear risk of 210 patients after rupture.
-They found that ~7% of people in the study had re-ruptured their Achilles tendon.7 The only significant risk factors for a re-tear was a failed non-operative treatment and male gender.
+There is a lack of research in this area, however, one study did examine the re-tear risk of 210 patients after rupture.
+They found that ~7% of people in the study had re-ruptured their Achilles tendon.7 The only significant risk factors for a re-tear were a failed non-operative treatment and male gender.
 No females in their study re-ruptured their tendons.

 When should I get treatment after an Achilles rupture?